 Return to: Undergraduate Degree Programs

-The total number of credits required for graduation with a Bachelor of Science degree in Animal Science is 128, which includes 4 credits for completion of the Experiential Learning Program.
+The total number of credits required for graduation with a degree in Animal Science is 128 credits, which includes 4 credits for completion of the Experiential Learning Program.

-The Experiential Learning Program (ExLP) at Delaware Valley University is a graduation requirement for all full-time undergraduate students.
-Students can choose from multiple experiential learning activities and will earn 4 credits for the ExLP depending on their major’s program requirements.
+The Experiential Learning Program (E360) at Delaware Valley University is a graduation requirement for all full-time undergraduate students.
+Students can choose from multiple experiential learning activities and will earn 4 credits for the E360 depending on their major’s program requirements.

 - Full-time undergraduate students must complete a minimum of two experiential learning activities with at least one for academic credit.